Quadratic Equation Using Completing The Square Method

 X2 + 4x – 4 = 0

-Step 2: You have to ensure that the right hand side of the equation is 0.
+Step 2: Ensure that the right-hand side of the equation is 0.
 Rearrange the equation to make it 0.
 In this equation, the RHS is 0.

 X2 + 4x – 4 = 0

-Step 3: Transfer the constant term (the term without an unknown) to the right hand side of the equation (in our case, it is -4).
-As usual, you have to ensure that you take note of the negative sign when moving it across the equality sign.
+Step 3: Transfer the constant term (the term without an unknown) to the right-hand side of the equation (in our case, it is -4).
+As usual, you must ensure that you note the negative sign when moving it across the equality sign.

 X2 + 4x = 4

-Step 4: Make the Left Hand Side (LHS) of the equation a Perfect Square.
+Step 4: Make the equation’s Left Hand Side (LHS) a Perfect Square.
 As already explained, you have to add the square of half of the coefficient of x to both sides of the equation

 From our equation, X2 + 2x = 4, the coefficient of x = 4